Iron Phoenix: Gameplay

 The fighting system is based on the weapon and character selection, allowing hundreds of unique move combinations.
 Iron Phoenix supported up to 16 players online on Xbox Live.
 There are various game modes such as: Deathmatch, Team Deathmatch, Giants, VIP and Ring Challenge.

 Development and release

 Iron Phoenix was developed by Interserv, a Taiwanese company who had previously developed several MMO titles in Asia.
 It was produced by Sammy Studios, who merged with Sega midway through development in October 2004.
 Producer Tim Hess stated that development drew from an "extensive library of martial arts moves" recorded in motion capture from martial artists in Taipei.

-The game was designed primarily for multiplayer gameplay on Xbox Live, and the developers integrated features from the recent Live 3.0 update, including the creation of clans, tournaments and video messaging.
+The game was designed primarily for multiplayer gameplay on Xbox Live, and the developers integrated features from the recent Live 3.0 update, including the creation of clans, and tournaments.

 Iron Phoenix was announced by Sammy in March 2004.
 Publisher Sammy Studios showcased the game in their booth at E3 in May 2004.